skot/BM1397/registers.md

 ### Frame Length
 Total Frame Length excluding preamble.
 ### Data
-Depend on TYPE/CMD, see detailed frames below.
+Depends on TYPE/CMD, see detailed frames below.
 ### CRC
 Can be CRC5 or CRC16 depending on TYPE/CMD, see detailed frames below.
 ## Response